Smorodov/goptical/README.md

 sudo yum install opencv-devel
 ```

-I had to disable DIME as I could not imstall the dependency.
+I had to disable DIME as I could not install the dependency.

-I installed CMake manually.
+It also seems that removing the two render examples also removes dependency on OpenGL, GLUT, OpenCV and X11.

-Rest of the instructions are the same.
+I am using CMake 3.14 which I installed manually.

 ## LICENSE